Bedding Materials Guide: The Best Fabrics for a Cooler, More Comfortable Sleep

 Tencel

-Tencel, also known by the brand name Lyocell, is a modern bedding fabric praised for its impressive moisture-wicking and eco-friendly credentials.
-It’s derived from sustainably harvested eucalyptus trees through a closed-loop process that reuses 99% of water and non-toxic solvents—a major plus for eco-conscious shoppers.
+Tencel, also known as Lyocell, is a modern bedding fabric praised for its impressive moisture-wicking and eco-friendly credentials.
+Derived from sustainably harvested eucalyptus trees in a closed-loop process, it reuses 99% of water and non-toxic solvents—a major plus for eco-conscious sleepers.
 The result?
-A silky-smooth, breathable fabric that’s perfect for hot sleepers and those with sensitive skin.
+A silky-smooth, breathable fabric that’s perfect for hot sleepers and sensitive skin.

-Unlike traditional cotton, Tencel’s fibers are naturally hydrophilic, which means they absorb and release moisture efficiently.
-This translates to fewer night sweats, faster drying sheets, and less odor build-up.
-It also has a subtle sheen and gentle drape that adds a touch of luxury to your bed.
+Unlike cotton, Tencel fibers are naturally hydrophilic, meaning they absorb and release moisture efficiently.
+This results in fewer night sweats, quicker-drying sheets, and less odor build-up.
+With a subtle sheen and gentle drape, it adds luxury to any bed.

-• Moisture-wicking: Absorbs up to 50% more moisture than cotton, ideal for night sweaters
+• Moisture-wicking: Absorbs up to 50% more moisture than cotton

-Pair Tencel with a cooling mattress topper for peak comfort and airflow.
-Want more expert opinions?
-Explore Homes & Gardens’ recommendations.
+Pair Tencel with a cooling mattress topper for peak airflow.
+See also Homes & Gardens’ bedding recommendations.

 Tencel bedding materials guide